-The lecturers of the Faculty of Applied Mathematics and Computer Science regularly try to help secondary schools in Lviv and the region to organize the process of studying of informatics, the local and regional Olympiads and conduct training courses in specialized schools in Lviv and in other cities.
+The lecturers of the Faculty of Applied Mathematics and Informatics regularly try to help secondary schools in Lviv and the region to organize the process of studying of informatics, the local and regional Olympiads and conduct training courses in specialized schools in Lviv and in other cities.

-On the Faculty students have access to seven computer laboratories which are equipped with modern computers with high-speed Internet access, multimedia projectors and licensed software (provided in particular, by the Microsoft Corporation within the framework of cooperation with educational institutions Microsoft Developer Network Academic Alliance, by ESRI (software for the design and construction of geographic information systems)).
+On the Faculty students have access to seven computer laboratories which are equipped with modern computers with high-speed Internet access, multimedia projectors and licensed software (provided in particular, by the Microsoft Corporation within the framework of cooperation with educational institutions DreamSpark, by ESRI (software for the design and construction of geographic information systems)).

 Since 1997 the Faculty annually holds all-Ukrainian (since 2002-international) student conference of Applied Mathematics and Computer Science.
 The most essential results of students’ researches are published in scientific journals.
-In 2007 our students won the first place in the International Olympiad in Informatics, which took place in Bucharest (Romania) and in April 2008 won golden medals in Worldwide Olympiad in Informatics.
+In 2008 our students won golden medals and in 2016 – bronze medals in World Finals of the ACM International Collegiate Programming Contest.
 In the Ukrainian history that was the first time, when students managed to reach such goals in Olympiad in Informatics, and we are proud that those were our students.

-There are seven departments on the Faculty: the Department of Numerical Mathematics, the Department of Applied Mathematics, the Department of The Theory of Optimal Processes, the Department of Programming, the Department of Informational Systems, the Department of Mathematical Modeling of Socioeconomic Processes and the Department of Discrete Analysis and Intelligent Systems.
+There are seven departments on the Faculty: the Department of Сomputational Mathematics, the Department of Applied Mathematics, the Department of The Theory of Optimal Processes, the Department of Programming, the Department of Information Systems, the Department of Mathematical Modeling of Social and Economics Processes and the Department of Discrete Analysis and Intelligent Systems.